HACKERALERT/Picocrypt/README.md

 # Contribution
 If you find a bug or security issue, please create an Issue.
 If you find a severe security issue (unlikely), please contact me privately <a href="https://evansu.cc/#contacts">here</a> to ensure that it's not exploited by a hacker.
 Issues and PRs are welcome as well.

-# Donating
+# Donations
-If you find Picocrypt useful, consider supporting me on Patreon.
+If you find Picocrypt useful, consider supporting me on <a href="https://patreon.com/evansu">Patreon</a>.
 As I'm providing this software completely free of charge, it would be nice to have some supporters showing me that my creation is making a difference in people's lives.
-Also, consider donating on Open Collective, where all donations will go toward a community fund which will be used to purchase an audit from a cybersecurity auditing firm such as Cure53.
+Also, consider donating on <a href="https://opencollective.com/picocrypt">Open Collective</a>, where all donations will go toward a community fund which will be used to purchase an audit from a cybersecurity auditing firm such as Cure53.
 Thanks!

 # Thank You's
 A huge thanks to the following list of five people, who were the first people to donate and support Picocrypt: